Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Desember 2024 03.24.05 UTC
+- WIB: Minggu, 22 Desember 2024 04.21.03 UTC
-- WITA: Minggu, 22 Desember 2024 04.24.05 UTC
+- WITA: Minggu, 22 Desember 2024 05.21.03 UTC
-- WIT: Minggu, 22 Desember 2024 05.24.05 UTC
+- WIT: Minggu, 22 Desember 2024 06.21.03 UTC

 Kutipan Inspiratif:
-"A friend is someone who gives you total freedom to be yourself."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: friendship
+Kategori: nature